Avalanche Skills Training Level 1

 To make your course as effective as possible, in prior take the on-line avalanche course at the Avalanche Canada website.

-Classroom day will be held in Chamonix valley.
-Exact location - to be announced.
+Classroom day will be held in Chamonix town.

-Practical outdoor day: Chamonix valley, Aravis range or Grand Massif area, Les Contamines Montjoie or Aosta valley, depends on snow and weather conditions.
+Practical outdoor day: Chamonix valley, Aravis range, Grand Massif area, Les Contamines Montjoie or Aosta valley, depends on snow and weather conditions.
 All possible locations are within one hour drive from Chamonix.

 For private groups I offer AST courses on any suitable for you dates.
 Contact me for details.